mat-ray/batch-kimble-travel/README.md

 **How this works**

 1. Use the csv template to enter the details of the travel you wish to request in Kimble
-2. Do NOT muck around with the headings, and don't use any commas.
-Make sure you save it as a csv, NOT xlsx
+2. Do NOT muck around with the headings, and don't use any pipe characters.
+Make sure you save it as a csv, NOT xlsx.
+Commas okay!
 3. Save that file (**don't rename it**) in the same folder that this app will live in.
 It expects it to be co-located.
 Not planning on making this particularly robust, so use with caution.
 No intention to set these to auto-submit.
 4. Don't use any soft-returns (ALT+RETURN) in fields if you edit the csv using Excel.
 This causes the script to think there is a new row.
 5. Acquaint yourself with the Kimble form.
 If you provide a value for a DROPDOWN (like the Activity one), you need to make sure you provide the exact text - exactly as it appears in the dropdown - into the csv file.